Trietptm-on-Awesome-Lists/tech-notes/Cassandra.md

 - designed to handle large amounts of data spread across many commodity servers while remaining highly available.
 Cassandra is loosely defined as a key/value store where one key can map to one or more values.
 - Is architected to handle real-time big-data workloads across multiple data centers with no single point of failure.
 Every node in a cluster can serve any request.
+- Cassandra is typically classified as an AP system, meaning that availability and partition tolerance are generally considered to be more important than consistency in Cassandra.
+But Cassandra can be tuned with replication factor and consistency level to also meet C.

 ####Key Features
 1. Schema-less if needed.